svn2github/glscene/trunk/Samples/Delphi/AdvDemos/Christmas/Readme.txt

-GLScene Christmas 2002 "ScreenSaver".
+GLScene Christmas 2015

-Won't save your screen from anything though ;)
+based on 2002 "ScreenSaver" by Eric Grange

 The scene is made up from a few meshes, some GLScene objects, several lens-flares and particle effects components, and a 2 text.
 BASS is used